 - Accountability for adherence to this Code.

+The Company recognizes and respects the right of its directors, officers and employees to engage in outside activities, which they may deem proper and desirable, provided that these activities do not impair or interfere with the performance of their duties to the Company or their ability to act in the Company’s best interest.
 Our directors, officers and employees should not be involved in any activity that creates or gives the appearance of a conflict of interest.
-A "conflict of interest" exists when a person's private interest interferes in any way with the interests of the Company.
+A “conflict of interest” exists when a person’s private interest interferes in any way with the interests of the Company.
 A conflict situation can arise when a director, officer or employee takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
-Accordingly, directors, officers and employees are prohibited from taking for their own personal gain opportunities that are discovered through the use of the Company's property, information or position, without the consent of our Board of Directors.
+Accordingly, directors, officers and employees are prohibited from taking for their own personal gain opportunities that are discovered through the use of the Company's property, information or position, without the consent of disinterested members of our Board of Directors.

 A conflict situation may even arise when a director, officer or employee has a financial interest, including significant stock ownership, in any entity with which we do business, or provides service to or otherwise operates an outside business whose demands interfere with such person’s responsibilities to us.
 Conflicts of interest also may arise when a director, officer or employee, or members of his or her family, receives improper personal benefits as a result of his or her position in the Company.
 Loans to, or guarantees of obligations of, directors, officers or employees, or their family members, by the Company or any entity with which we do business, may create conflicts of interest.